HuttonICS/pyani/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-> (This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+> (This project followed the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!)

 -----